JohnSnowLabs/spark-nlp/docs/en/CPUvsGPUbenchmark.md

 ## GPU vs CPU benchmark on ClassifierDL

 This experiment consisted of training a document level Deep Learning Binary Classifier (Question vs Statement classes) using a fully connected CNN and Bert Sentence Embeddings.
-Only 1 Spark node was usd for the training.
+Only 1 Spark node was used for the training.

 We used the Spark NLP class `ClassifierDL` and it's method `Approach()` as described in the [documentation](https://nlp.johnsnowlabs.com/docs/en/annotators#classifierdl).